WHAT’S NEW IN VERSION 2025

 7. New Automatic Language Detection Model

-QDA Miner 2024 now includes new language identification classification model that can identify 37 languages accurately (most languages using Latin, Arabic or Cyrillic characters).
-It’s measured accuracy is above 97% on very small text segments (five words or less) and above 99.5% on longer documents.
+QDA Miner 2024 now includes new language identification classification model that can identify 68 languages accurately.
+It’s measured accuracy is above 95% on small text segments (six words or less) and above 97.% on longer documents.
 The classification model may be applied to create a language variable in a multilingual project, allowing one to filter and analyze different languages separately.

 WHAT’S NEW IN VERSION 2023